Updated on January 13, 2021 by Lyric Fergusson

 (Most options — $$)

 Why it’s great: This writing tablet comes with 4 styluses that clip on and off of the sides of the board.
-Each one has a different texture or tip.
-It also shows various colors as your child draws and writes.
+Each one has a different texture or tip to allow your child to explore and discover what they like the best.
+It also shows various colors as your child draws and writes, making it more exciting and fun for them.
+It’s easy to erase with just a push of a button to let your toddler start all over again.

 Keep in mind: The Boogie Board LCD Writing Tablet is best used in a well-lit space.